ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 No direct permissions are assigned to user accounts outside of role-based groups.

-This structure allows a more flexible and controlled policy application and policy enforcement by tracking down and narrowing these attributes to a group membership instead of single users.
+This structure allows a more flexible and controlled policy application and enforcement by tracking these attributes through group membership instead of individual users.

 2.6 Default Container Hygiene